Expo Notifications iconExpo Notifications

 Android

 • On Android, this module requires permission to subscribe to the device boot.
-It's used to setup scheduled notifications when the device (re)starts.
+It's used to set up scheduled notifications when the device (re)starts.
 The RECEIVE_BOOT_COMPLETED permission is added automatically through the library AndroidManifest.xml.

 • On Android 13, app users must opt-in to receive notifications via a permissions prompt automatically triggered by the operating system.
 This prompt will not appear until at least one notification channel is created.
 The setNotificationChannelAsync must be called before getDevicePushTokenAsync or getExpoPushTokenAsync to obtain a push token.
 You can read more about the new notification permission behavior for Android 13 in the official documentation.